 “We’ll always have Paris”, Bogart said to Bergman in Casablanca and tears roll down the cheeks of both the hard-boiled and the heart-weary..
-We don’t just understand, we grok, for Paris is the birthplace of love-affairs, not the least of which is with the city itself.
+We don’t just understand, we grok, for Paris is the birthplace of love-affairs, not the least of which is the one with the city itself.
 And what Bogart would say about the Maltese Falcon is truer still about Paris: it is “The stuff that dreams are made of”.

 IF Hoagy Carmichael had written “Paris On My Mind” instead of “Georgia”, it would be the earworm playing in my head.
 It happens periodically, as Paris is a virus against which there is no vaccine and for which, once infected, the only remedy is a visit to ease the symptoms…. until the next outbreak.
 I know this from having gone from a small-town boy in Brazil to whom Paris was as out-of-reach as the moon, to something even more improbable: an adult who has both run its Marathon and walked its streets in every weather of the heart and calendar.
 Once is not enough.
 Or even my dozen-plus times.

 In the film “The September Issue”, a documentary about the assembly of the September 2007 issue of Vogue Magazine, there is a segment in which a senior editor, a former model herself, is followed around Paris scouting locations for a photo-shoot.
 As the chauffeured car meanders the streets, the camera never leaves her face.
 We note – in her half-smile, a curtailed sentence, a tear squinted back – not the memories themselves, but their revelatory bubbles, hints of her private Paris.
 It made me realize how my – and likely your – experience of Paris is as a palimpsest: a papyrus written, scraped and written over, yet with all layers still showing: the new wreathed through with the old, faded and distinct at the same time.